PlanBase/PdfLayoutManager/README.md

  - Changed TextStyle to take a PDFont instead of the more specific PDType1Font
  - Bundled LiberationMono-Bold font in the test resources (for testing).
    I'm pretty sure this is excluded from the JAR file, it's just to prove that font loading works.
-   If I'm doing something wrong, I hope someone will tell me and/or provide a liberal open-source font with a small file size as a substitute.
+   If this is wrong something wrong, let us know and/or provide a liberal open-source font with a small file size as a substitute.
    RedHat or whoever else is responsible for this font is not endorsing, supporting, or probably even aware of this project.
-   I appreciate their work and will give them credit if I can figure out who they are.
-   Any font would do, I just picked this one because of the small file size and (presumably) open-source license.
+   Any font would do, this one has a small file size and (presumably) open-source license.
  - Added PdfLayoutMgr.pageReactor to (so far) move body content left and right on alternate pages.
  - Added Paguro and bumped minimum Java version from 1.6 to 1.8.